FraserThompson/dunedinsound-astro/README.md

 ## Project Structure

-Our media and content is kept seperately so we can avoid bogging down Astro with thousands of images.
+Our media and content is kept seperately so we can avoid bogging down Astro with thousands of images, and also to avoid vendor lockin for if Astro ever becomes untenable.

-We use Astro Collections for our content entries (eg. gigs, artists, venues)
+We use Astro Collections for our content entries (eg. gigs, artists, venues) and custom architecture for our media.

 ### Collection Mutation System